SAP Articles

 • Process manufacturing needs recipes, yield losses, traceability, and regulatory audits.

-• Hybrid setups?
-You’re juggling both modes.
-The ERP has to be flexible—or at least not rigid.
+• For Hybrid setups, you’re juggling both modes.
+The ERP has to be flexible, or at least not rigid.

 Consider Your Size, IT Team, and Workflow Complexity